cmsc426/cmsc426.github.io/hw1.md

 ### File tree and naming

-Your submission on Canvas must be a zip file, following the naming convention <b> YourDirectoryID_hw1.zip <\b>.
+Your submission on Canvas must be a zip file, following the naming convention **YourDirectoryID_hw1.zip**.
 For example, xyz123_hw1.zip.
-The file <b> must have the following directory structure<\b>, based on the starter files
+The file **must have the following directory structure**, based on the starter files

 YourDirectoryID_hw1.zip.
  - data/.